-New buildings should generally align parallel with the streets and fill in gaps and parking lots.
+New buildings should generally align parallel with the streets and be built to the front setback to create a consistent street edge.
 These buildings should maintain the residential feel of the neighborhood even if the uses continue to be mixed residential and commercial, and if the density of development is higher.
 Complementing the older residential character of the neighborhood is desirable.
 The prevailing front setback of the existing houses should be maintained along South Sycamore.
 New buildings should have sloped roofs, (gable or hipped roofs are more desirable than shed roofs), regardless of their use, and should be clad in either horizontal lapped, shingled or ribbed siding, or stucco.
 An exception to this approach should be followed along the northern, West Berry edge of the subarea, where flat-roofed brick buildings are preferred.